tsteur/git-commit-notifier/README.md

 have a scannable subject containing the first sentence of the commit as well as the author, project and branch name.

-It''s also possible to send a mail to a newsgroup using NNTP.
+It's also possible to send a mail to a newsgroup using NNTP.

 For example: